 To simulate the magnification distribution of a sample of supernovae we first calculate magnification distributions of 1000 random source positions in different redshift intervals (interval of 0.1 in the range 0.1-1.2) by calculating the magnification factor for each random position using the true galaxy catalog.
 A typical magnification distribution is seen in fig. 6.1 for sources at redshift z=1.
 Note that this magnification distribution is not normalized.
-In the following, μ^ will be referred to as the non-normalized magnification factor which is always greater than 1.
+In the following, $\mu^$ will be referred to as the non-normalized magnification factor which is always greater than 1.
 The distribution is skewed and presents the characteristic high magnification tail.
 Computing a logarithm of the magnification, $\log(\mu^ - 1)$ results in a fairly gaussian distribution of the magnification (see fig. 6.1).
-The mean of this gaussian distribution together with its variance is then found for each redshift.
-To estimate the magnification of a supernova at a given redshift, a random magnification, $(\log(\mu^ - 1))$, is drawn in a gaussian distribution centered on the mean magnification corresponding to the supernova redshift together with the corresponding standard deviation.
-The real magnification, μ^ , is then found and normalized.
+The mean of this gaussian distribution together with its variance is then found for each redshift interval leading to a relation between the mean magnification, the variance and the source position redshift.
+To estimate the magnification of a supernova at a given redshift, a random magnification, $(\log(\mu^ - 1))$ , is drawn in a gaussian distribution centered on the mean magnification corresponding to the supernova redshift together with the corresponding standard deviation.
+The real magnification, $\mu^$ , is then found and normalized.